Third Ward, Houston: Composition

 In 1995 T. R. Witcher of the Houston Press reported that the Third Ward, as defined by Third Ward Redevelopment Council, "may be the most variegated community in Houston."
-Witcher described the area west of Texas Southern University, "the heart of the Third Ward," as having "blocks of sturdy, well-tended brick houses," and being the "home" to the "diminished but still-viable base of middle-class and working-class homeowners and renters" of the area.
+He said the area west of Texas Southern University is "the heart of the Third Ward," has "blocks of sturdy, well-tended brick houses," and is the "home" of a "diminished but still-viable base of middle-class and working-class homeowners and renters" of the area.
 The brick houses, south of Truxillo are larger and, in the words of Roger Wood, author of Down in Houston: Bayou City Blues, "nicer" than the housing stock north of Truxillo.
 Throughout the history of Third Ward, African Americans gradually occupied the brick houses.
 As of 2003 the brick houses are in varying conditions; Woods said that some are "beautifully renovated," some are "respectfully maintained," and some are "severely neglected."

 Witcher described the northern part of Third Ward, which in his view "more than any other in Third Ward, call to mind the word "ghetto," Houston-style," as having "rows of shotgun shacks, worn frame houses and fraying apartments" owned by absentee landlords.
 The section included crime, families affected by welfare dependency, unemployment, and proliferation of recreational drugs.
 In the summer residents of that area who wanted to cool down from the summer heat sat on porches and visited friends on the streets.
 The Third Ward area included many churches of varying sizes; some churches still attracted members who lived in Missouri City and other suburbs.
 The shotgun shacks, located north of Truxillo Street, are smaller and more cheaply built than the houses, and they have been historically occupied by working class African Americans.
 Some shotgun shacks have been continually occupied, and some shotgun shacks have been abandoned; some of the abandoned shotgun shacks have been boarded up.